Mairon47/Autoclicker/README.md

 Run the resulting .exe.

 Usage
-Start/Stop: Click the “Inactive” button (or press Mouse5) to toggle.
+Start/Stop: Click Mouse5 to toggle.
 It becomes “Active” when auto-clicking is on.
 Exit: Press the “Exit” button or close the window.

 Notes